Harvest Now, Decrypt Later

 A child may hear that surrender is holy and imagine obedience.

-An adult shattered by circumstances may hear the same word and recognize survival, trust, and release.
+An adult, broken open by circumstances, may hear the same word and recognize survival, trust, and release.

 A young person may admire detachment as an elegant idea.